Tamtech-star/Freelaner-Tamtech-Mobile-app/README.md

 - The ignored reference project.

 When a change depends on a backend contract, document the endpoint and expected response shape in the mobile API module and verify the deployed backend separately.

+For backend-reference work, finish with an exact transfer list and list SQL migrations separately.
+Copying a migration file is not sufficient—the SQL must also be executed against the deployed Supabase database.